 2. The right investment advisor

-New fiduciary rules will become effective for 401k plan investment advisors in April.
-Most experts believe that these rules will not be repealed by President Trump when he takes office.
-These regulations are very positive for 401k plan sponsors.
 Do you know whether your 401k plan investment advisor is signed on as a true fiduciary?
 Is he or she subject to a BICE agreement that you will need to sign?
 Is your investment advisor objective, or have you been receiving conflicted advice?
 You owe it to your participants to provide them with the best investment options.
 Make sure this year that you are working with an advisor who has your best interests in mind.
-This is the most important of all 401k plan improvements you can consider in 2017.
+This is the most important of all 401k plan improvements you can consider this year.

 3. A guaranteed rate or stable value option